Never My President

 “He will never be my president because he doesn't read books, can't write more than a sentence or two at a time, has no strong loyalties beyond himself, is more insular than any New Yorker I ever knew, and because I don't see anything admirable or honorable about him.
 This sets him apart from other politicians.
 The disaffected white blue-collar workers elected a Fifth Avenue tycoon to rescue them from the elitists — fine, I get that — but they could've chosen a better tycoon.
 One who served in the military or attends church or reads history, loves opera, sails a boat — something — anything — raises llamas, plays the oboe, runs a 5K race now and then, has close friends from childhood.
 I look at him and there's nothing there.”

--- Garrision Keillor, SF Gate, “Life after the election,” which is mostly about changing a light bulb but includes some earlier good political thrashing about, a “How many liberals does it take to screw in a light bulb,” and some more lovely, spot-on thoughts about being Minnesotan.
+-- Garrision Keillor, “Life After the Election,” on SF Gate.
+It's mostly about changing a light bulb but includes some lovely, spot-on thoughts about being Minnesotan.

 Movie Review: X-Men: Apocalypse (2016)